wolfgangheinz/Markdown/prd.md

 - **Security**:
   - Escape HTML to prevent injection.
   - Links open with `rel="noreferrer noopener"`.
+  - Sanitize rendered HTML with DOMPurify.
+  - Runtime libraries (marked, DOMPurify, highlight.js, Mermaid, Turndown) are fetched client-side; they process text locally and do not transmit content externally.
 - **Accessibility**:
   - Divider keyboard-resizable with arrow keys.
   - Preview is screen-reader accessible (`aria-live="polite"`).